Engee documentation

 To enable this parameter, set the Specify sensor array as parameter to Partitioned array or Replicated subarray and the Subarray steering method parameter to Phase.

-0 (by default) | non-negative integer.
+0 (default) | non-negative integer

-The phase shift quantisation bits of bits in phase shifters in the antenna sublattice, specified as a non-negative integer.
-A value equal to zero means that quantisation is not performed.
+The phase shift quantization bits in the antenna sublattice, specified as a non-negative integer.
+A value of zero means that quantization is not performed.

 Dependencies